radar/summer/README.markdown

 ## Installation

-You need to have gemcutter.org in your sources.

-Installation is as simple as:

-    sudo gem install summer
+The project is currently in "preview" state 'cause that's all the rage nowadays.
+No there's no invites, BUT everybody gets access to it.

-Or you could clone the project and run `rake install`
+Sorry to inform you that you'll have to clone it and then run `rake install` if you want to use it.

 ## Usage